Early Life

 Philanthropy

-Mohamed Mansour is known for his philanthropic endeavors.
-He is the founder of the Lead Foundation, a non-profit organization that provides funding to small and micro-enterprises operated by underprivileged women in Egypt.
-The foundation has granted over 5 million loans.
-He also supports HRH The Prince's Foundation and Dumfries House in the UK.
+Mansour is the Founder of the Lead Foundation, a non-profit that provides funding to small and micro enterprises operated by underprivileged women in Egypt.
+He supports various initiatives, including education and healthcare.
+He also contributed to the St Paul's Cathedral's Remember Me project.